Recasting an industrial and underutilized waterfront into a bustling urban destination through a feat of design and engineering

 With new connections that enrich and diversify life along the river, each block takes on the form and program of a different river-based typology.
 These spaces include:

-The Marina Plaza: Restaurants and outdoor seating provide views of vibrant life on the water, including passing barges, patrols, water taxis, and sightseeing boats.
+Restaurants and outdoor seating provide views of vibrant life on the water, including passing barges, patrols, water taxis, and sightseeing boats.

-The River Theater: A sculptural staircase linking Upper Wacker and the Riverwalk offers pedestrian connectivity to the water's edge and seating, while trees provide greenery and shade.
+A sculptural staircase linking Upper Wacker and the Riverwalk offers pedestrian connectivity to the water’s edge and seating, while trees provide greenery and shade.

-The Water Plaza: A water feature offers an opportunity for children and families to engage with water at the river's edge.
+A water feature offers an opportunity for children and families to engage with water at the river’s edge.

-The Jetty: A series of piers and floating wetland gardens offer an interactive learning environment about the ecology of the river, including opportunities for fishing and identifying native plants.
+A series of piers and floating wetland gardens offer an interactive learning environment about the ecology of the river, including opportunities for fishing and identifying native plants.

-The Riverbank: An accessible walkway and new marine edge create continuous access to Lake Street and sets the scene for future development in this critical space at the confluence.
+An accessible walkway and new marine edge create continuous access to Lake Street and sets the scene for future development in this critical space at the confluence.